Fiserv/developer-studio-support/docs/release-notes/2022/February.md

 - Fixed modals in merchant flow to allow scrolling.

 ## Enhancement
-- Added additional tags next to product’s name.
+- Added additional tags next to a product’s name.
 - Updated UI for mobile view of the API Explorer page.